ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 $UseCookieSession$
     Indicates that the SESSION-CODE is contained in the VirtelSession cookie.

 The VirtelSession cookie should be generated by Javascript as shown in the example below.
-This function may be added to the custom.js script (see `“Site customization of Javascript functions”, page 124 <#_bookmark129>`__):
+This function may be added to the custom.js script (see :ref:`“Site customization of Javascript functions” <#_V456UG_customization_javascript_functions>`):

 ::